gcgarner/IOTstack/README.md

 ```
 git clone https://github.com/gcgarner/IOTstack.git ~/IOTstack
 ```
-Due to some script restraints this project needs to ve stored in ~/IOTstack
+Due to some script restraints this project needs to be stored in ~/IOTstack

 To enter the directory run:
 ```